For Business Owners

 - Financing delays or denials

-Buyers are drawn to companies that generate steady profits and operate efficiently.
-Businesses that are growing, have recurring revenue, and can run without the owner’s daily involvement tend to attract the most offers.
+Buyers want companies that generate steady profits and run efficiently.
+Businesses that are growing, have recurring revenue, and can operate without the owner's daily involvement attract the most offers.

-Strong demand exists in service, healthcare, HVAC, logistics, and technology sectors.
-Still, any business that is profitable and organized can sell when presented properly.
+Demand is strong in service, healthcare, HVAC, logistics and technology.
+That said, any profitable, organized business can sell when presented properly.

-Most businesses sell within six to twelve months, depending on price, industry, and preparation.
+Most businesses sell within six to twelve months, depending on price, industry and preparation.
+Clean financials and realistic pricing move faster.

 - Three years of tax returns